gracicot/slate/Readme.md

 If waiting for the pull requests to be merged is not for you, please try the `druide-slate-react` package!

 To stay in sync with the Slate version number, we use rc numbers.
-The latest version is `0.22.9-rc.3`.
+The latest version is `0.22.9-rc.5`.

 Other changes not included in a pull request yet:

  - Added a query to check if a composition has pending changes not committed to Slate's value ([fa59febd](https://github.com/DruideInformatiqueInc/slate/commit/fa59febd78e5d433ee586807a9ed8b25a5895314))

+Changes from unrelated pull requests:

+ - Fix composition editing in Safari #3040

 ----